ohadschn/BundlerMinifier/README.md

 but if you manually delete the `.map` file, a new one will not be created on subsequent minifications.

-To enable source maps, add this property to the `bundleconfig.json`
+To enable source maps for an output file, add the following property to its `bundleconfig.json` section (as a sibling of `inputFiles` and `outputFileName`):
-file:

 ```json
 "sourceMap": true